nimalan-parameswaran/SmartBio-Air/README.md

 ```

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Refer to the LICENSE file for details.

 ---

 ## Contribution Notes

 This repository is intended for research and educational use.
 Contributors are encouraged to document experimental conditions, sensor calibration steps, and data collection procedures clearly when submitting updates.